 How Does a Personal Injury Lawsuit Work?

-In addition, care for any injury that requires medical attention can result in high costs to you and lost wages.
-This, in turn, can create challenges and stress as you try to support yourself and your family while managing your recovery.
+A personal injury incident can cause any type of injury, from a minor strain or sprain to a life-changing head or spinal cord injury.
+Any injury that requires medical attention can result in high costs or lost wages if you are unable to work while you recover.
+Serious injuries can create challenges and stress as you try to support yourself and your family while focusing on your healing.

 • Spinal cord injury